 Explore Your Options at Bryan & Terrill Law

 Before you file for workers’ compensation, contact Bryan & Terrill Law.
 You could have grounds to bring a personal injury lawsuit against your employer – a legal action that typically results in greater compensation than a workers’ comp claim.
 You could recover for your medical bills, total lost wages, lost capacity to earn, disability costs, pain and suffering, and other damages with a PI claim.

 It is possible for an injured construction worker to recover benefits through the workers’ compensation system and a personal injury lawsuit, if the accident involved third-party liability.
 Construction zones often have several third parties that could cause injury to workers, including coworkers, drivers on a nearby roadway, third-party contractors, product and equipment manufacturers, and property owners.
 If a third party contributed to the injury, the worker could potentially be eligible for compensation through both outlets.

-Gain a better understanding of your individual options after a construction accident in a conversation with one of our construction accident attorneys in Tulsa.
+Gain a better understanding of your individual options after a construction accident in a conversation with one of our construction accident attorneys in Oklahoma.
 We’re here to listen to your story, investigate the scene of the accident, and outline your options moving forward.
 If we recommend filing a personal injury claim against your employer or another party, we may offer to represent you as our client during this process.
 To speak with a lawyer during an in-office or phone consultation, call (918) 934-2777.